 Radiation therapy (also called radiotherapy) uses highenergy rays to kill cancer cells.
 It affects cells only in the treated area.

 Chemotherapy uses anticancer drugs to shrink/kill cancer cells.
 The drugs enter the bloodstream and can affect cancer cells all over the body.

 Targeted therapy uses drugs to block the growth and spread of cancer cells.
+For example, some lung cancer cells have too much EGFR which is a protein on the surface of cells which helps the cells grow and divide faster.
+Drugs called EGFR inhibitors (erlotinib, afatinib, gefitinib, osimertinib) can block the signal from EGFR and stop the lung cancer cells from growing.
 The drugs enter the bloodstream and can affect cancer cells all over the body.
-Some people with non-small cell lung cancer that has spread receive targeted therapy.
+Some patients with non-small cell lung cancers with EGFR mutation positive that has spread will receive targeted therapy.

 What kind of support is available?